 - Neglecting or ignoring a patient.
 There are truly some horror stories in the news about nurses playing video games or otherwise amusing themselves while patients struggle for life in another room only a few yards away.

 Another location for nursing malpractice, unfortunately, is nursing homes.
 Caregivers in these facilities are responsible for the daily care and well-being of the residents.
-Sometimes they betray that trust and neglect the needs of residents, steal from them, or abuse them.
+Sometimes nurses betray that trust and neglect the needs of residents, steal from them, or abuse them.

-You and your loved ones deserve a legal team that puts you first.
+You and your loved ones deserve to have a legal team that puts you first.
 After a traumatic medical event, we know exactly what to do.
-Please call us at toll-free (877) 433-3906 and tell us about what happened.
+Please call us at (303) 759-9945 or toll-free at (877) 433-3906 and tell us about what happened.

 We take cases from across the United States, and we don’t charge any fees unless we win our clients fair compensation for your losses.